carolinewang01/naht/README.md

 The following additions and modifications were made by us:
 - Custom implementation of IPPO, MAPPO, and POAM
-- Support for training / evaluation MARL/AHT algorithms in an open environment (i.e. with uncontrolled teammates).
+- Support for training/evaluating MARL/AHT algorithms in an open environment (i.e. with uncontrolled teammates).
 - Minor modifications to agent architectures to enable fair comparisons between the newly added methods and existing methods
 - Minor modifications to the orders in which config files are loaded (values in the alg configs override default values)